covcom/304CEM/02 ECMAScript 6 Classes/README.md

 3. Next we create an array of the strings we want to test.
 4. JavaScript Array objects are iterable which means we can use a [for-of](https://goo.gl/bcR50H) loop to iterate through the indexes.
 5. The String.prototype.palindrome() function returns either true or false, we can then display the correct message.
-6. Notice that there is a block of code commented out which achieves the same result in 2 lines of code using the [conditional operator](https://goo.gl/Cuvpo6.
+6. Notice that there is a block of code commented out which achieves the same result in 2 lines of code using the [conditional operator](https://goo.gl/Cuvpo6).
 7. Can you understand how this works?

 #### 2.1.1 Test Your Knowledge

 1. Create a new file called `capitalise.js`.
-2. Export a function that capitalises the first letter of the stringify
+2. Export a function that capitalises the _first letter_ of the string
 3. Add a `capitalise` property to the String prototype.
 4. Modify the test script in `index.js` to loop through the array of strings, capitalising the first letter of each.
 5. Modify the prototype function to capitalise the first letter of _each word_.

 ### 2.2 Extending Custom Objects

-#### 2.2.1 Test Your Knowledge
+Any functions you create will also have their own `prototype` object.
+This allows you to change the behaviour of all instances of the object.

+Locate the `dog/` directory and open the file `dog.js`.

+1. At the top of the script we define a `Dog()` function object that takes three parameters.
+Any values passed in the parameters are stored in the `this` object.
+2. Next we modify the `Dog` function object, adding additional functionality through its prototype object.
+3. Finally our module exports the `Dog` function object.

+Now open the `index.js` file in the same directory.

+1. we start by importing the Dog function object.
+2. Next we use the `new` keyword to create instances of our object, these will share the same `prototype` object.
+3. The `spot` function object _overides_ the `bark()` method in the prototype.

 ## 3 ECMAScript 6 Classes

 The latest version of JavaScript introduces the concept of [classes](https://goo.gl/23Fc3f) in the traditional OOP sense.
 Behind the scenes however this is simply a lightweight syntax over the existing prototype-based inheritance.
-In JavaScript, classes are special functions and comprise two distinct components, [class expressions](https://goo.gl/xv21eC) and (class declarations)[https://goo.gl/c5N2Mm].
+In JavaScript, classes are special functions and comprise two distinct components, [class expressions](https://goo.gl/xv21eC) and [class declarations](https://goo.gl/c5N2Mm).

 ### 3.1 Class Declarations